saulpierotti/markdown_notebook/LB1.md

 	* It is a compressed way to describe a consensus sequence
 * A protein family is a set of proteins charachterised by structural superimposition
 * Protein families are important because they allow us to cluster PDB data
+	* Proteins in the same family typically have >30% identity, but there are exceptions (globins)
 	* They are constructed starting by comparing proteins with the same function
 	* It can be then computationally described with structural allignment
 	* A protein family is described with an HMM (hidden markow model)